topojson/topojson/README.md

 TopoJSON eliminates redundancy, allowing related geometries to be stored efficiently in the same file.
 For example, the shared boundary between California and Nevada is represented only once, rather than being duplicated for both states.
 A single TopoJSON file can contain multiple feature collections without duplication, such as states and counties.
 Or, a TopoJSON file can efficiently represent both polygons (for fill) and boundaries (for stroke) as two feature collections that share the same arc mesh.

-As such, TopoJSON is substantially more compact than GeoJSON.
+As a result, TopoJSON is substantially more compact than GeoJSON.
 The above shapefile of U.S. counties is 2.2M as a GeoJSON file, but only [436K](http://bl.ocks.org/4090870) as a boundary mesh, a reduction of 80.4%—without additional simplification.
 TopoJSON can also be more efficient to render since shared control points need only be projected once.

 To further reduce file size, TopoJSON uses fixed-precision delta-encoding for integer coordinates rather than floats.
 This eliminates the need to round the precision of coordinate values (e.g., [LilJSON](https://github.com/migurski/LilJSON)), without sacrificing accuracy.
 Like GeoJSON, TopoJSON files are easily modified in a text editor and amenable to gzip compression.